KamilaOtabekova/Mini-project-of-Kamila-Otabekova/README.md

 # *Mini-project-of-Kamila-Otabekova*

-The purpose of this project to create a web application which will display Webster University's student schedule by using docker, python and html.
+The purpose of this project to create a web page which will display my Webster university schedule by choosing Fall and Spring terms by using docker, python and html.

 ***Steps followed to create.***